afroisalreadyinu/practical-ansible-intro/readme.md

 task over a list, and replacing `{{ item }}` with the elements of that list.
 This is equivalent to repeating the task with the list elements.
-The double curly braces is the syntax used by Jinja2 for inserting variables, which we will discuss now.
+The double curly braces is the syntax used by Jinja2 for inserting variables.

 ## Variables

 Variables in Ansible are what you would expect: placeholders for values that might change according to circumstances.
-Using values is relatively straightforward; you can use them pretty much anywere by wrapping the variable's name in double curly braces, such as the loop that used `item` as a value above.
-This syntax for variable substitution, taken over from Jinja, can be used pretty much anywhere in Ansible, but the more advanced uses of Jinja2 is restricted to actual templates.
-In role and play definitions, only variable substitution is allowed; it is not possile to use other Jinja2 features such as conditionals or looping.
+Using variables is relatively straightforward; you can use them pretty much anywere by wrapping the variable's name in double curly braces, such as the loop that used `item` as a value above.
+This syntax for variable substitution, taken over from Jinja2, can be used pretty much anywhere in Ansible, but the more advanced uses of Jinja2 is restricted to actual templates.
+In role and play definitions, only variable substitution is allowed; it is not possible to use other Jinja2 features such as conditionals or looping.

-Values for variables can be defined through the following mechanisms.
+Values for variables can be supplied through various mechanisms.
 In the following, we will go through these, and go into detail where necessary.
 For precedence of these different ways of defining variables, see [the official documentation](http://docs.ansible.com/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).

 ##### In the inventory